Easy Traditional Neapolitan Lasagna Recipe

 - Salt and Pepper To Taste.

-- Add all the meat for the sauce without cutting it, let it stew then pour the wine making it evaporate.
+- Add all the meat for the sauce without cutting it, let it stew then pour the wine.
+Make sure it evaporates.

-- While the sauce is cooking, prepare the meatballs in the usual way (follow this procedure using the ingredients above) then form many small balls and fry them in extra virgin olive oil.
+- While the sauce is cooking, prepare the meatballs by mixing all the ingredients then form many small balls and fry them in extra virgin olive oil.

-- Once the meatballs and the ragout are ready, blanch the lasagna sheets quickly in boiling water, put them to dry on a cotton cloth and heat the oven to 200°C.
+- Once the meatballs and the ragù are ready, blanch the lasagna sheets quickly in boiling water, put them to dry on a cotton cloth, and heat the oven to 200°C.

 What would be a good side dish to serve with this recipe?